VerbalChainsaw/image-fetcher/README.md

 8. **Review Metadata** (NEW!): Check `metadata.json` for attribution and source URLs

 ## 🔧 Troubleshooting

+**Windows Encoding Errors (charmap codec):**
+- FIXED in v2.1!
+The program now automatically handles Windows encoding
+- Emojis and special characters display correctly or fallback to ASCII
+- If you still see issues, the program will continue to work normally

 **403 Rate Limit Error:**
 - Wait a few minutes between searches